Namibia Safari

 Tropic of Capricorn

-Located just South of Walvis Bay in Solitaire, is the approximate latitude of the Tropic of Capricorn at 23.5 degrees South.
+Located just south of Walvis Bay in Solitaire is the approximate latitude of the Tropic of Capricorn at 23.5 degrees south.
 The Tropic of Capricorn is one of the 5 major circles of latitude and the southernmost point of latitude from where the sun can be seen directly overhead.
-This point of latitude runs through many other countries such as Brazil, Mozambique and Australia to name a few.
+This point of latitude runs through many other countries, such as Brazil, Mozambique, and Australia, to name a few.

 Walvis Bay Lagoon